10 Animals That Could Attack Your Dog

 Skunks are legendary for their powerful predator-deterrent foul spray.
 If your dog encounters a skunk in the wild, it will be treated to a smell as unpleasant as a punch in the stomach.
 Skunks also have very powerful front claws that they use to burrow.
 They can very quickly be turned against your dog if the skunk feels threatened.

 Skunks will usually only attack when cornered by a dog or defending their young ones.
-If the dog does not leave, the skunk will then lift its tail and spray its famous skunk odour.
+If the dog does not leave, the skunk will then lift its tail and spray its famous skunk odor.
 Skunks can also be carriers of rabies.

 8. Groundhogs